 Open up your original image in another page of your photo editor and resize it to 851px wide.
 Then cut out the bottom part of the image (starting where the cover image stopped) and rejoin the two images.

 Go to your Facebook page.
 Look on your Facebook timeline cover image as to where the profile photo will sit in the scheme of the image.
 I used the brickwork under the tree and some of the leaves on the ground as my guide.
 (If your image makes it difficult to do this, a screen grab of the Facebook timeline initially may help.
 You can then place the cover image on top and cut out exactly where the profile image will sit.
-If you don’t have PhotoShop to do this, you could try the free online FotoFlexer and the opaque tool to be able to “see through’’ to the Facebook timeline screen grab underneath).
+If you don’t have PhotoShop to do this, you could try the free online PicMonkey and the fade tool to be able to ``see through’’ to the Facebook timeline screen grab underneath).
 Cut out a 125px by 125px shape as your profile image.
-I did this by first drawing the box, placing it where it needed to go and then using that box as my guide to crop out the profile image.
+I did this by first creating a box, placing it where it needed to go and then using that box as my guide to crop out the profile image.

-Some of you may already have your face or logo incorporated into your original cover image and don’t need to insert it (see some of the suggestions below), but if not you’ll need to use a deepetched image.
-Again, I used FotoFlexer and the “Scissor’’ tool, which did a pretty decent job of deepetching the image for me.
+Some of you may already have your face or logo incorporated into your original cover image and don’t need to insert it (see some of the suggestions below), but if not you’ll need to use a deep etched image.
+I used FotoFlexer and the ``Scissor’’ tool, which did a pretty decent job of deep etching the image for me.
 Once you’ve layered the two images, it’s then important to resize the photo to 180px by 180px.
 Yes, you may lose some quality, but this is the only way the two photos will match up.
 Upload it to your timeline by clicking the button on the profile image section.

 And the end result?